Skip to main content

 Objective 2.a: Embedding Indigenous Worldviews, and ways of knowing, doing and being into units of inquiry and daily instruction/learning.

-Indigenous Support Workers led cultural teachings and activities including, but not limited to stories, legends, weaving, beading, medicines; facilitated professional development sessions with support staff; and helped Indigenous students with their learning and provided them social-emotional support.
+Indigenous Support Worker, Sonja Nahanee has continued to provide rich cultural teachings and activities including, but not limited to stories, legends, weaving, beading, medicines; facilitated professional development sessions with support staff; and helped Indigenous students with their learning and provided them social-emotional support.

 Squamish Nation teachers, provided through partnership with the Squamish Nation’s Language and Culture Department, taught language classes 1 day per week as well as culture classes 1 day per week.

-Classroom teachers included First Peoples Principles and circle teachings/medicine wheel, Indigenous stories/legends, oral storytelling practices, and cultural activities (with IST/ISW leadership) in their instruction.
+Classroom teachers included First Peoples Principles and circle teachings/medicine wheel, Indigenous stories/legends, oral storytelling practices, and cultural activities in their instruction.
 They taught about historical and current-day interactions between Indigenous peoples and settler-Canadians as well as Indigenous perspectives on present-day local and global issues.

 Objective 2.b.: Incorporating learning objectives (skills and content knowledge) from multiple subject areas in units of instruction.